BabylonJS/OldDocumentationSite/content/How_To/material/Reflect.md

 [Playground Example of Different Faces](http://www.babylonjs-playground.com/#UU7RQ#2)

-From BS 2.4 it is also possible to use High Dynamic Range Cube Textures
+From Babylon.js v2.4 it is also possible to use High Dynamic Range Cube Textures

 #### Reflecting on Skybox and a shape
 Using different _coordinatesMode_ with different shapes will reflect the skybox in the shape